 Vitamin C is anti-inflammatory, helps increase our blood’s white count by strengthening our neutrophils, eosinophils, basophils, and macrophages; and generally boosts the immune system against viruses, bacteria, yeast, mold, and other unwanted fungus.
 This makes getting an adequate amount of vitamin C essential if you are battling a chronic illness or symptom.

-The right kind of vitamin C also helps to cleanse the liver, blood and lymph, strengthen the adrenal glands, and repair damaged neurotransmitters.
+The right kind of vitamin C also helps to cleanse the liver, blood and lymph, strengthen the adrenal glands, repair damaged neurotransmitters, and restore the central nervous system.
 It also helps the body to detox effectively, which is a challenge many chronically ill people face until they get the right detox-supporting nutrients.

 The Best Sources Of Vitamin C

-Ester-C is a supplemental form of vitamin C that can be very helpful for a wide range of people.
-Ester-C is especially effective because it contains important complementary bioflavonoids that support our health, along with the Ester-C itself.
-It’s also very gentle on the system, so if someone has digestive issues or is very sensitive, this Ester-C may be the best supplement choice.
+Micro-C is a supplemental form of vitamin C that can be very helpful for a wide range of people.
+Micro-C contains important complementary bioflavonoids that support our health, along with the vitamin C itself.
+It also contains rose hips, and the vitamin C in rose hips has the power to transform and activate the other forms of vitamin C found in the supplement, along with any vitamin C from food sources you consume, making them stronger.
+Plus, the vitamin C in rose hips is the most bioidentical, bioavailable form of vitamin C in existence—that is, the most usable form for our bodies.
+Micro-C is also very gentle on the system, so if someone has digestive issues or is very sensitive, it's a good choice.

 Your Nutrient-Enhancing Friend